 Hotjar's Recordings will report both clicks and mouse movements that happen within same-origin iframes.
 Clicks and mouse movement will show relative to the iframe element, not the page inside the iframe.
+Additional configuration to both your site, and in your Hotjar settings are both required in order to display the iframe page.

 - Displaying same-origin iframes inside your Recordings